KingChampion36/chemistryedu/docs/physical-chemistry/electrochemistry/batteries-and-corrosion.md

 ### Mercury Cell

-* Mercury cell, suitable for low current devices like hearing aids, watched etc consists of zinc in mercury amalgam as anode and a paste of HgO and carbon as cathode.
+* Mercury cell, suitable for low current devices like hearing aids, watches etc consists of zinc in mercury amalgam as anode and a paste of HgO and carbon as cathode.

 * The electrolyte is a paste of KOH and ZnO.
 The electrode reactions for the cell are given below: